 Physical Education is a compulsory subject in Years 7-13 and a variety of skills are acquired within lessons.

-- Years 7-9 follow programmes in gymnastics, dance, hockey, lacrosse, netball, football, swimming, tennis, athletics and rounders
+- Years 7-9 follow programmes in gymnastics, hockey, netball, rugby, football, badminton, tennis, athletics and rounders.

 Alongside Physical Education, girls are encouraged to stay physically active throughout the week by accessing our Fitness for All programme, which aims for all girls to be active in some form of activity through our extensive extracurricular programme.
 This includes non-competitive activities such as Pilates, yoga and cheer-leading.